 Setting Financial Goals and Targets

 To set effective financial goals, start by identifying your financial priorities.
 Whether it’s saving for a down payment on a house, paying off debt, or building an emergency fund, knowing what matters most to you is essential.
-Next, set specific, measurable, achievable, relevant, and time-bound (SMART) goals.
+Next, set specific, measurable, achievable, relevant, and time-bound (SMART) goals to ensure they are realistic financial goals.
 For example, instead of saying “I want to save money,” specify “I want to save $5,000 for an emergency fund within the next 12 months.”

 Prioritize your goals based on their importance and urgency.
 Some goals may need immediate attention, while others can be tackled over a longer period.
 Create a detailed plan to achieve your goals, including specific steps and timelines.
 Regularly review and adjust your goals as needed to stay on track.